DC Universe Trading Card Sets

 - Gallery

-These "cards" are fairly rare and formed the "backing board" for comics sold in 3-packs.
-They feature surprising array of characters and DC covers.
-Each board features 8 cards; the board is not perforated.
-Sometimes when they come up for sale, they have been cut apart from the board.
+These "cards" were printed 8-up on cardboards, which were the "backing board" to comic book 3-packs.
+They feature a surprising array of characters and DC covers.
+The board is not perforated; if you see "cards" for sale from this set, they have been cut apart from the board.

 Each multi-pack of comics included three consecutive issues of Superman, Batman or Wonder Woman, which were shrink-wrapped with this "trading card" backing board.
-Most comics were not first printings.
-The two series bear different background designs.
+Most comics were reprints.
+The two Series bear different background designs.

 1991 • Impel DC Cosmic Cards Inaugural Edition